wernight/powerline-web-fonts/README.md

   * `Monofur` - [Monofur for Powerline](https://github.com/powerline/fonts/tree/master/Monofur)

-See [preview.html](https://rawgit.com/wernight/powerline-web-fonts/master/preview.html) and [Slant](http://www.slant.co/topics/67/~programming-fonts) if you don't know which to choose.
+See [Slant](http://www.slant.co/topics/67/~programming-fonts) if you don't know which to choose.

 ## Usage example